Entity Embedding

 plt.text(points[i,0]+0.01, points[i,1] , s=oe.categories_[0][i])

-Embeddings will gradually improve during training.
+Embeddings improve during training

 Embeddings & other inputs